 Systems subject to the new systems CD requirements will be required to demonstrate acceptable financial and managerial capacity using DEP Form 62-555.900(20).
 The department’s determination of acceptable financial and managerial capacity will be one of the requirements that systems must meet to be eligible for a construction permit.
 A construction permit will not be granted until the department has determined the demonstration of capacity to be acceptable.

 If a construction permit has already been granted, the department’s determination of acceptable financial and managerial capacity will be one of the requirements that systems must meet to be eligible for clearance for use.
 The department has already notified uncleared systems which received construction permits before the rules were effective.

-For more information: DEP Form 62-555.900(20) is available on the Forms page of the Drinking Water website.
+For more information: DEP Form 62-555.900(20) is available on the forms page.
 The new systems CD requirements are in Chapters 62-550 and 62-555, F.A.C., and they are available on the Rules page of this site.
-The New Water System Capacity Development Planning Manual, an optional reference document, is available upon request from the person listed below.
-An excerpt from this document can be downloaded below.
-If you have questions about the new systems CD requirements or would like to know if they apply to your system, please contact Virginia Harmon of the Drinking Water Program, Florida DEP, 2600 Blair Stone Road, MS 3520, Tallahassee, FL 32399-2400, 850-245-8630.
+The New Water System Capacity Development Manual, an optional reference document, is available upon request from the person listed below.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.